Pediatric Heterotaxy Syndrome

 - Total heart block, which is a disruption of the electrical signals between the upper and lower chambers of the heart (atrioventricular block)

-What are the signs and symptoms of heterotaxy syndrome?
+What are the signs and symptoms of Pediatric Heterotaxy Syndrome?

 In right atrial isomerism, symptoms usually develop soon after birth and include: